agb32/cosmadoc/docs/source/x2go.md

 Save these settings.
 Then, click on this entry, and eventually, you will be given a graphical desktop environment on COSMA.
 You may need to enter your ssh key, then your password, and finally your ssh key again.

-Also note, if you have an error in your .bashrc file (for example, trying to load a non-existant module), then the x2go login may fail.
+Also note, if you have an error in your .bashrc file (for example, trying to load a non-existent module), then the x2go login may fail.
 To solve this, remove the offending lines from your .bashrc file.

 ## VNC